ezlifeSol/gampose/README.md

 ### Audio System

-- **GameAudio**: Provides functionality for playing background music and sound effects in the game.
+- **AudioManager**: Provides functionality for playing background music and sound effects in the game.
 It supports playing audio from resource files and managing sound effects.

 ### Image Management

-- **GameImage**: A singleton object responsible for caching and retrieving images from asset paths.
+- **ImageManager**: A singleton object responsible for caching and retrieving images from asset paths.
 It improves performance by avoiding redundant loading of images and stores them in memory for quick access.

 ### Input Handling